philipnilsson/Badness10k/contents/articles/waterflow/index.md

 only question is when the water will spill over to the side.

-Then, the condition for the water to stay in a given square is that there is some wall to the **left** that is higher than the height of the given square, as well as some wall to the **right** that is higher that the height of the given square.
+Then, the condition for the water to stay in a given square is that there is some wall to the **left** that is at least as high as the height of the given square, as well as some wall to the **right** that is as high as the height of the given square.

 If we let \\(h_i\\) be the height of index \\(i\\), and let